neboat/opencilk-ppopp-23-ae/README.md

 Note that `docker ps -alq` provides a convenient way to get the ID of the latest container created.
-If you are using other Docker containers at the same time, use `docker ps` to find the container ID corresponding with your run of the `opencilk-ppopp-23-ae` image.
+If you are using other Docker containers at the same time, use `docker ps` to find the container ID corresponding with your run of the `opencilk-ppopp-23-ae` image, then use that ID in place of `docker ps -alq` in the `docker cp` commands above.

 ## Examining the CSV files

 The generated CSV files correspond with the empirical evaluation in the paper as follows:
-- The `baseline-<tag>.csv` file contains performance results for the baseline performance of the different systems.
+- The `baseline-<tag>.csv` file contains running-time results for the baseline performance of the different systems.
 These results correspond with Figure 3 in the paper.
-- The `pedigrees-<tag>.csv` file contains performance results for the performance of OpenCilk on the non-randomized benchmarks when pedigree and DPRNG support is enabled.
+- The `pedigrees-<tag>.csv` file contains running-time results for the performance of OpenCilk on the non-randomized benchmarks when pedigree and DPRNG support is enabled.
 These results correspond with Figure 4 in the paper.
-- The `dprng-<tag>.csv` file contains performance results for the performance of OpenCilk and Cilk Plus on randomized benchmarks using different DPRNGs.
+- The `dprng-<tag>.csv` file contains running-time results for the performance of OpenCilk and Cilk Plus on randomized benchmarks using different DPRNGs.
 These results correspond with Figure 5 in the paper.
-- The `cilkscale-compare-<tag>.csv` file contains performance
+- The `cilkscale-compare-<tag>.csv` file contains running-time
   results on the non-randomized benchmarks of OpenCilk run with either the library-based or bitcode-ABI-based Cilkscale tool.
   These results correspond with Figure 6 in the paper.

-In these CSV files, rows identify different programs, and columns generally identify the system (e.g., Cilk Plus or OpenCilk) and CPU count.
+In these CSV files, rows identify different programs, and columns generally identify a system (e.g., Cilk Plus or OpenCilk) and CPU count.
 For example, the column heading `opencilk 8` indicates that the running times in that column were produced by compiling and running the program using OpenCilk on 8 CPU